dschmenk/PLASMA/doc/User Manual.md

 ```
 is equivalent to:
 ```
-const s_entry    = 36 // size of the structure
+const t_entry    = 36 // size of the structure
 const id         = 0  // offset to id element
 const name       = 2  // offset to name element
 const next_entry = 34 // offset to next_entry element